A variational reduction and the existence of a fully-localised solitary wave for the three-dimensional water-wave problem with weak surface tension: Introduction

 and formulae for the positive coefficients $C_1$, $C_2$ are given in Theorem \ref{thm:red func} (see Djordjevic \& Redekopp \cite{DjordjevicRedekopp77} and Ablowitz \& Segur \cite{AblowitzSegur79}, noting the misprint in equation (2.24d)).
 The Davey-Stewartson equation is the Euler-Lagrange equation for the functional $\TT_0: H^1(\R^2) \rightarrow \R$ given by the formula

 where $\FF$ and $\FF^{-1}$ denote the Fourier and inverse Fourier transforms and we have replaced $(X,Z)$ with $(x,z)$.
-It was shown by Cipolatti \cite{Cipolatti92} that this functional has a nontrivial critical point (corresponding to a fully localised solitary-wave solution of the Davey-Stewartson equation, often called a `lump' solution; see also Papanicolaou \emph{et al.} \cite[\S5]{PapanicolaouSulemSulemWang94} for an alternative variational existence theory).
+This functional has a nontrivial critical point (Cipolatti \cite{Cipolatti92}, Papanicolaou \emph{et al.} \cite[\S5]{PapanicolaouSulemSulemWang94}), which of course corresponds to a fully localised solitary-wave solution of the Davey-Stewartson equation (often called a `lump' solution).